People use tablets for different things. Some browse the web, others read their email and some use it as an entertainment device.

 Plugging in a portable drive enables you to quickly transfer photographs and free up storage space.
 A portable hard drive is a good place to store music and movies you don’t want to keep on your tablet.

-If you don’t want to mess around with cables or formatting, or if you’re an Apple iPad owner, a wireless storage drive will be more convenient.
+If you don’t want to mess around with cables or formatting, or if you’re an Apple iPad owner (the iPad has a proprietary port), a wireless storage drive will be more convenient.

-A wireless hard drive is a good alternative, where you can store music, movies and photos and access them via a dedicated app, as well as uploading photographs.
+A wireless hard drive like the WD My Passport Wireless Pro is a good alternative, where you can store music, movies and photos and access them via a dedicated app.

 The advantage of using the cloud to store things is that you aren’t using storage space on your tablet.
 Instead your files are stored on remote servers, commonly known as the cloud.